antonbabenko/pre-commit-terraform/README.md

 ### infracost_breakdown

-`infracost_breakdown` executes `infracost breakdown` command and compare the estimated costs with those specified in the hook-config. `infracost breakdown` normally runs `terraform init`, `terraform plan`, and calls Infracost Cloud Pricing API (remote version or [self-hosted version](https://www.infracost.io/docs/cloud_pricing_api/self_hosted)).
+`infracost_breakdown` executes `infracost breakdown` command and compare the estimated costs with those specified in the hook-config. `infracost breakdown` parses Terraform HCL code, and calls Infracost Cloud Pricing API (remote version or [self-hosted version](https://www.infracost.io/docs/cloud_pricing_api/self_hosted)).

 Unlike most other hooks, this hook triggers once if there are any changed files in the repository.

-1. `infracost_breakdown` supports [all `infracost breakdown` arguments](https://www.infracost.io/docs/#useful-options).
+1. `infracost_breakdown` supports all `infracost breakdown` arguments (run `infracost breakdown --help` to see them).
 The following example only shows costs:

     ```yaml
     - id: infracost_breakdown